DalRiDiego/unitn-competitiveprogramming/README.md

 Yes, you can simply study Algorithms to understand this kind of memes.

 ## Contributing
+Open some issues or write anything you want and send me a pull request!
-Send me a pull request, open some issues and share with your friends :)
+Share with your friends! :)